Ensuring safe and high quality radiation treatment

 Ensuring safe and high quality radiation treatment has been, and continues to be, at the forefront of CPQR work.
 Looking towards the future, CPQR has established a comprehensive set of priorities that both build and sustain existing programs, and look to push the Canadian quality and safety agenda farther.

 In July 2017 CPQR released detail of its new priority programs.
-These programs will build on prior investment over the past five years to enhance the value of existing programs to both the Canadian radiation treatment and broader cancer control communities.
-It will also explore the value, potential challenges and feasibility of implementing three new priority programs.
-A summary of these new programs can be found below and more detail will follow soon!
+These programs build on prior investment over the past five years to enhance the value of existing programs to both the Canadian radiation treatment and broader cancer control communities.
+They also explore the value, potential challenges and feasibility of implementing three new priority programs.
+Follow the links below to get more information.

 - Equitable access to radiation treatment across Canada;